Jerc007/Open-GPGPU-FlexGrip-/README.txt

 - Andryc, K., Thomas, T., & Tessier, R. (2016).
 Soft GPGPUs for embedded FPGAs: An architectural evaluation. arXiv preprint arXiv:1606.06454.

-- B. Du, J. E. R. Condia and M. S. Reorda, "An extended model to support detailed GPGPU reliability analysis," 2019 14th International Conference on Design & Technology of Integrated Systems In Nanoscale Era (DTIS), Mykonos, Greece, 2019, pp. 1-6.
+- B. Du, J. E. R. Condia and M. Sonza Reorda, "An extended model to support detailed GPGPU reliability analysis," 14th International Conference on Design & Technology of Integrated Systems In Nanoscale Era (DTIS), Mykonos, Greece, 2019, pp. 1-6.

-- B. Du, J. E. Rodriguez Condia, M. Sonza Reorda and L. Sterpone, "On the evaluation of SEU effects in GPGPUs," 2019 IEEE Latin American Test Symposium (LATS), Santiago, Chile, 2019, pp. 1-6.
+- B. Du, J. E. Rodriguez Condia, M. Sonza Reorda and L. Sterpone, "On the evaluation of SEU effects in GPGPUs," IEEE Latin American Test Symposium (LATS), Santiago, Chile, 2019, pp. 1-6.

 Please check the "Generic Design" folder, it contains the whole description of the GPGPU model.
-Folow the next steps if you want to perform an initial simulation of the model:
+Follow the next steps if you want to perform an initial simulation of the model:
 Steps to perform a simulation of the GPGPU model.

 1) Enter in Generic Design/lib and launch the next command:"vsim -do gpu_compile.tcl", this will starts the operation of the GUI of modelsim and import of the required description files for simulating the model.